katrinleinweber/v0dro.github.io/source/_posts/2014-12-14-solving-systems-of-linear-equations-in-ruby.markdown

 categories:
 ---

-I recently took up a project to implement an algorithm for [NMatrix](https://github.com/SciRuby/nmatrix) to solve sets of linear equations involving _n_ equations and _n_ unknowns.
+Solving systems of linear equations is a very important part of scientific computing (some would say most important), and in this post I will show you how a system of linear equations involving _n_ equations and _n_ unknowns can be solved in Ruby using the [NMatrix](https://github.com/SciRuby/nmatrix) gem and the methodology that I used for simplyfying the algorithms involved.

 This involved solving a system of linear equations using forward substution followed by back substution using the LU factorization of the matrix of co-efficients.

 The reduction techniques were quite baffling at first, because I had always solved equations in the traditional way and this was something completely new.
 I eventually figured it out and also [implemented it in NMatrix](https://github.com/SciRuby/nmatrix/commit/4241d241ca7744ca2ca5e090782588581160d42b).
-Here I will document how I did that, and we will also solve a simple set of linear equations in Ruby, using NMatrix.
+Here I will document how I did that.
 Hopefully, this will be useful to others like me!

 I'm assuming that you are familiar with the LU decomposed form of a square matrix.
 If not, read [this](http://en.wikipedia.org/wiki/LU_decomposition) resource first.